|

 and filter at engine end.

-12. Turn ignition switch to on but Do not start, Turn Fuel
+Turn ignition switch to on but do not start.
+Turn fuel

 Get out and check for leaks.

-13. Start your vehicle and have thousands of miles of care
+Start your vehicle and enjoy thousands of miles of care

-front to back and upgraded with duel filters and duel pumps.
+front to back and upgraded with dual filters and dual pumps.

-This time, and make sure Your tank vent is clear.
-I run a Fuel
+A few other points to cover: replace your gas cap at this time, and make sure your tank vent is clear.
+I run a fuel

 filter without a return line, but have not had problems with one

-as long as The rest of these items have been done.
-The electric
+as long the rest of these items have been done.

-I use is The "solid state " stocked by NAPA.
+electric I use is the "solid state " stocked by NAPA.
 Fuel filters save

-15. I have run duel pumps for years without problems, by
+I have run dual pumps for years without problems, by

 with "slow starting vehicles".